freesoft/detox_bot2/paper/paper.md

 \end{tabular}
 \end{center}

-we shuffled the training set and took 20% as the test set for evaluation.
+We shuffled the training set and took 20% as the test set for evaluation.
 Note the performance numbers vary slightly with each run due to the random shuffling of data.
-We showed the performance for none-toxic comments as well since erroneously flagging none-toxic comments could lead to users disatisfaction.
-However scikit-learn uses a lot of memory as training data gets bigger.
+We showed the performance for non-toxic comments as well, since erroneously flagging non-toxic comments could lead to user dissatisfaction.
+However, scikit-learn uses a lot of memory as training data gets bigger.
 Thus we moved to Apache Spark's ML library in order to achieve better scalability and high volume capacity.

 With PySpark's dataframe-based ML library, the performance metrics on the test set are: